Joey Tavernese

-Joey Tavernese (born July 17, 1989) is an American soccer, indoor, and futsal player who is currently playing for Utica City FC in the Major Arena Soccer League and for Rochester Lancers 2 in Major Arena Soccer League 2, where his also serves as an assistant coach.
+Joey Tavernese (born July 17, 1989) is an American soccer, indoor, and futsal player who is currently playing for the Harrisburg Heat in the Major Arena Soccer League.

 Youth

 Tavernese played for the Terryville Fire, who were the 2007 National Champions.
 He posted a goal in the National semi-finals to send the Fire into the National Championship.

 College

 Tavernese played four years of college soccer at Siena College.
 In 2007, he started nine games in his 19 appearances and was selected to the MAAC All-Rookie Team.
 In 2008, he started 13 games in his 18 appearances and finished with 3 goals and 1 assist.
 In 2009, he made 19 and finished with 3 goals and 5 assists.
 In 2010, he made 19 appearances and finished with a career high 4 goals and 9 assists.

 Professional

 After starting 2011 in the USL Premier Development League for the Westchester Flames, Tavernese signed for USL Pro club F.C.
 New York on June 23, 2011.
 On July 4, Tavernese record his first career point.
-Assisting on a Jhonny Arteaga goal in New York's 3-1 home loss against the Charlotte Eagles.
+Assisting on a Jhonny Arteaga goal in New York's 3–1 home loss against the Charlotte Eagles.
 He is currently playing for the Syracuse Silver Knights.
 Tavernese was named offensive MVP for the Silver Knights in 2016.

 On May 30, 2019, Tavernese signed with Florida Tropics SC.

 Tavernese joined the coaching staff of Major Arena Soccer League 2 side Rochester Lancers 2 in January 2023.